SimonL428/SimonLindividualProject/doc/06-component-finishing-touches/06-component-finishing-touches.md

 > through this process?

 <!-- TODO: discuss -->
+I have picked up skills like interface designing, design by contract, abstraction and layering, representation and correspondence.
+These skills I think is really hard to pick up in a classroom environment, so having the opportunity to actually carry out a project for them is really useful for my understanding of the field.

 > The follow-up question is: could you rephrase these skills you picked up
 > as bullet points that you could put on a resume?
 Try it below.

 <!-- TODO: discuss -->
+Applied design-by-contract in Java API development, writing precise Javadoc with @requires and @ensures to enforce method preconditions and postconditions.

+Engineered a layered component architecture, cleanly separating minimal “kernel” operations from derived “secondary” functionality.

+Leveraged the OSU CSE Sequence component and an integer index to model playlists with strong representation invariants and a clear abstraction correspondence.

+Implemented core lifecycle methods (clear, newInstance, transferFrom) and kernel operations (addSong, removeSong, getCurrentSong, nextSong) according to the OSU Standard interface.

+Built enhanced features (e.g. shuffle, previousSong, contains, displayPlaylist, length) purely atop the kernel API, demonstrating mastery of abstraction.

+Developed comprehensive JUnit test suites for both kernel and secondary methods, covering typical use cases, edge conditions, and invalid inputs.

 > Next, how has working on this project affected your career trajectory?
 > In other words, do you now hate the topic you picked?
 Or, are you even more
 > interested in it?
 Both outcomes are valuable to your personal development.

 <!-- TODO: discuss -->
+I do not think either applies to me, I would say that I am more interested in exploring designing thinigs that are alike a music playlist.

 > Finally, consider the skills you've picked up and your current career
 > trajectory.
 What are some things you could do to continue on your